Testosterone Therapy Helps Men with Low-T Ward Off Prostate Cancer

 Fortunately, as the body of research has developed and HRT Therapy Techniques have advanced, it appears that this risk is vastly overstated when Testosterone is prescribed and used as directed.

-The bulk of risk comes from the abuse of Testosterone Therapy and poor diagnostic practices.
+The bulk of the risk comes from the abuse of Testosterone Therapy and poor diagnostic practices.

 Testosterone and Prostate Cancer

-Two factors have been long-known about Testosterone Replacement Therapy that have made this research necessary.
+Two long-known factors about Testosterone Replacement Therapy have made this research necessary.

 First, Bio-Identical Testosterone causes an increase in a specific Prostate Cancer marker known as Prostate-Specific Antigen.